 VPUE Departmental and Faculty Grants for Undergraduate Research are intended to introduce Stanford undergraduates to ways of conducting scholarship in a particular field and to promote student training in rigorous methods of inquiry, analysis, or creation appropriate to the academic discipline of interest.
 Grants will fund student training and learning through participation in faculty-designed research, scholarly, and creative projects, and that promote the inclusion of students in intellectual communities with a primary emphasis on developing the skills that prepare faculty-mentored students to undertake more independent projects in the future.

-Funds are intended to primarily support summer stipends for undergraduates.
-We recommend that academic year project activities offer students academic independent study units instead of stipends.
-Programming expenses that promote cohort building may also be funded.
+Funds support summer stipends for undergraduates.
+Academic year project activities should offer students academic independent study units instead of stipends.
+For Departmental Grants, grants may also support activities and events that build a cohort or community of summer students.

 In summary, students supported by this funding will develop their capacities as researchers, humanists, or artists through intellectual exploration, engagement with faculty, and immersion in a scholarly community.